Clinical Trial Research Agreements

-The NSW, Qld, Vic and SA Health Departments (the SEBS States), together with Medicines Australia, have developed four Clinical Trial Research Agreements (CTRAs) in order to provide template agreements that are fair and reasonable for both sponsors and institutions and provide certainty of application in the commercial trial environment.
-Some of the individual clauses have been the subject of long negotiation through this process.
+The NSW, Qld, Vic and SA Health Departments (the SEBS States), together with Medicines Australia, have developed five Clinical Trial Research Agreements (CTRAs) in order to provide template agreements that are fair and reasonable for both sponsors and institutions and provide certainty of application in the commercial trial environment.

 On this page

 Companies and other sponsors of clinical trials may start to use the updated CTRA templates from 1 May 2017.